bartczernicki/Articles/20240128-OptimizeGenerativeAIStrategyEssentialInsightsFromOpenAIAnnouncements/Readme.md

 On January 25th, 2024 OpenAI made several key announcements that can be used to extract several patterns that can be used when formulating a Generative AI (or AI) strategy.
 What innnovations did OpenAI announce?

-- Two new embedding models, with fluid pricing options
+- Two new embedding models, with fluid dimension sizes & pricing options
 - An updated GPT-4 Turbo preview model
 - An updated GPT-3.5 Turbo model, with reduced pricing
 - An updated text moderation model